VijayakumarRavi/nvim/README.md

 # Nvim
-Neovim config written in lua.
+Here's all my nvim config written in lua.
+I'm trying to make it minimal and easy to understand, it will evolve as my workflow evolve....

+## Screenshot
 ![screenshot](./screenshot.png)

-Here's all my nvim config I'm trying to make it minimal and easy to understand, it will evolve as my workflow evolve....
+## Installing

+You will need `git`

+Backup your old nvim config

+Clone into your `~/.config` directory

 ## Using it
 The structure of this config is simple, inside the lua folder for the **keymaps** yo go to the config folders and edit the keys.lua file.